 Okta Verify for Admins

-If you can't sign in to Okta and need to reset your account, refer to Reset your Okta Verify account.
+If you can't sign in to Okta and need to reset your account, refer to Reset your Okta Verify account or contact your organization's IT department for further assistance.

 Are you an end user looking to set up and use Okta Verify?
 See Okta Verify for End Users.